BrunosVieira88/BrunosVieira88/README.md

 - 📚 Studying **Computer Systems Analysis and Development**
 - 🔭 I'm always looking to improve my skills..
 - ⚡ Hobbyt: I like video games, series and movies of various genres.
-My favorite series is <br>Game of Thrones</br> and my favorite game is Skyrim.
+My favorite series is <b>Game of Thrones</b> and my favorite game is <b>The Elder Scroll V Skyrim</b>.

 ##
 <br>